zfcampus/apigility-documentation/intro/first-rest-service.md

 In this chapter, we're going to build a sample REST service.

-In the sidebar, click the "New Service" button, the REST tab is selected by default, provide the value "Status" for the Service name field and press the "Create service" button.
+In the sidebar, click the "New Service" button.
+The REST tab is selected by default; provide the value "Status" for the "Service name" field and press the "Create service" button.

 ![REST Services Screen](/asset/apigility-documentation/img/intro-first-rest-service-rest-services.png)

-> ### REST/RPC vs DB-Connected services
+> ### REST vs DB-Connected services
 >
-> When you create a REST/RPC, Apigility creates a stub "Resource" class that defines
+> When you create a REST service, Apigility creates a stub "Resource" class that defines
-> all the various operations available in a REST/RPC service.
+> all the various operations available in the service.
 These operations return `405 Method Not
 > Allowed` responses until you fill them in with your own code.
 That means _you_ need to supply
 > the code that performs the actual work of your API; Apigility provides the wiring for exposing
 > that code as an API.
 >
-> The DB-Connected services allow you to specify a database adapter and a table; Apigility then
+> DB-Connected services are also REST services.
+They allow you to specify a database adapter, and
+> then to choose one or more tables to expose as services.
+Apigility then creates "virtual"
-> creates a "virtual" Resource which delegates operations to an underlying
+> Resources which delegate operations to underlying
 > [Zend\Db\TableGateway\TableGateway](http://framework.zend.com/manual/2.3/en/modules/zend.db.table-gateway.html)
-> instance.
-In other words, it is more of a rapid application development (RAD) or prototyping tool.
+> instances.
+In other words, DB-Connected is more of a rapid application development (RAD) or
+> prototyping tool.

 Once the service has been successfully created, the "Status" page will show up.